near-ndc/gwg/TEMPLATE-RFP.md

 - User profile description.
 Who is the user?
 How she/he is expected to us it?
 - Requirements, assumptions and dependencies (internal and external).
 - Outline identified potential problems and roadblocks related to building the solution.

-Optionally Budget limit
+- Optionally: Budget limit.

+### Backwards Compatibility

+All proposals that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The doc must explain how to deal with these incompatibilities or the set of requirements to for the backward compatibility to be discussed in a submission.
+Submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Use Cases

 ### Actors

-> List all users and their types
+List all users and their types

 ### Actions

-> List the actions each collective will take individually.
+List the actions each collective will take individually.

-### Actor/Action Matrix
+### Actor/Action Matrix [optional]

-> Describe which action is done by which actors.
-Feel free to use a table format or provide your own graphics.
+Describe which action is done by which actors.
+Feel free to use a table format or provide your own graphics or bundle the description in the Actions section.
 A "swimlane process chart" often works well here.

 |         | Action 1 | Action 2 | Action 3 | action 4 |
 | ------- | -------- | -------- | -------- | -------- |